The Best Places To See Autumn Leaves in Melbourne & Victoria 2025

 Dandenong Ranges Botanic Garden, Olinda

 Victoria's premier cool-climate garden is the Dandenong Ranges Botanic Garden, originally known as the National Rhododendron Garden.
 The garden, which boasts stunning views of the Yarra Valley, is lovely all year round, but in the autumn, when the European trees and the earthy-hued hydrangeas explode with red, orange, and gold foliage, it really shines.
 A stunning 15,000 rhododendrons, 12,000 azaleas, 3,000 camellias, and 250,000 daffodils are among the gardens' noteworthy collections.
 Since admission is free, you can pack a picnic and enjoy a beautiful day out by setting up on one of the gardens' lawns.
-Riding the "Garden Explorer," a for-hire people mover that offers a 25-minute guided tour of the garden, will allow you to explore the area even more.
+Take a 25-minute ride on the "Garden Explorer," to explore even more of the area.

 Arthurs Seat State Park, Mornington Peninsula